happypandax/happypandax.github.io/source/usage.rst

 - **HappyPanda X Webclient**

     The default frontend that comes with HPX.
-A web-based (JS) frontend for HPX, if you will.

     This component should also be running, even if you're not going to use the client.
     It is started automatically on server start.